·

 Sintra as home.

-20 years ago, that the storm waves gushed against the windows of my hotel.
+storm waves gushed against the windows of my hotel room at night,

 to take me hard,